-- Find out how long the landlord expects to take before you can move in once the old tenants move out
+- Find out how long the landlord expects it will take before you can move in once the old tenant moves out

 - Check whether the landlord needs some additional time to set up the apartment so you can plan accordingly

 - Ask if there are any major upgrades or renovations being planned or if the landlord expects to just complete the basics if the apartment is already in good condition.